Guiding The Last Layer in Federated Learning with Pre-Trained Models: Experiments

 \subsection{Efficiency of Pure HeadTuning for FL}

-As discussed in Sec.~\ref{sec:intro} tuning the classifier head is at times at least as effective as updating the entire model in the context of transfer learning \cite{evci2022head2toe}.
+As discussed in Sec.~\ref{sec:intro} tuning the classifier head is at times as effective or more effective than updating the entire model in the context of transfer learning \cite{evci2022head2toe}.
 In prior work, this situation was briefly considered as a limited case in \citet[Appendix C.2]{nguyen2023begin} for CIFAR-10 and suggested that tuning just the linear head (LP) might be a weak approach in the heterogeneous setting.
-We first revisit this claim and expand the scope of these experiments to highlight where LP can be beneficial in terms of performance, communication costs, and compute time.
-Subsequently, we show another approach for approximating a good classifier, FedNCM which can be competitive with orders of magnitude less computation and communication cost.
+Here we first revisit this claim and expand the scope of these experiments to highlight where LP can be beneficial in terms of performance, communication costs, and compute time.
+Subsequently, we show another approach for approximating a good classifier, FedNCM, which can be competitive with orders of magnitude less computation and communication cost.
 We will demonstrate how to get the best of both HeadTuning and fine-tuning in the FL setting.

 In \citet{nguyen2023begin} the CIFAR-10 fine-tuning is done by feeding the $32\times32$ input image directly into a pre-trained ImageNet model.
 Since the architectures are adapted to the $224\times 224$ size and trained at this scale originally, such an approach can lead to a very large distribution shift and may be sub-optimal for transfer learning.
 Thus we additionally compare to CIFAR-10 using the traditional approach of resizing the image to the source data \citep{kornblith2019better,evci2022head2toe}.